Grant Support

 • Applicants may submit only one Cleanup Grant application each competition cycle.

-• Grant recipients may be required to provide a $40,000 match in the form of a contribution of money, labor, materials or services for eligible costs.
+• Grant recipients are required to provide a 20 percent match in the form of a contribution of money, labor, materials, or services for eligible activities.

 This educational video resource covers USEPA and state funding for affordable housing projects and Brownfields redevelopment.
 This video focuses on California funding, with portions applicable in all states.
 Click here for the companion slides.